 They would not only feel important and consider them a part of the project, but would also be forgiving enough than your investors and angel funds.
 Make sure that you keep your friends and family only as a last resort for your money.

 If you are able to spend at least some money yourself, and build a prototype or first release version of your mobile application, it would become a lot easier to get funding for further development stages.

 When you have a product up and running in the market or at least a simulation of the same, it can convince your investors better.
 They would be confident that you are serious about the business.

 Moreover, when you release first version of the app or test its prototype in the market, you can also prove that your mobile application actually has a demand.
 This would further convince your investors to spend money on a product that has a demand in the market.

 Getting funds for your mobile app startup depends a lot on your concept or idea, and networking skills.
 Don’t shy away and meet as many investors as possible.

 Find other dynamic entrepreneurs who have raised funds to build their mobile applications in initial phases, and talk to them about their experience.
 Know your facts well, and don’t get irritated when you face several arguments in a meeting with your investor.

-About the Author: Mehul Rajput is a CEO of Mindinventory, a prominent mobile app development company.
+This post was written by Mehul Rajput.
+Mehul is the CEO of Mindinventory, a prominent mobile app development company.
 He does blogging as hobby and love to write on mobile technology, app development and mobile app marketing.